cameronbowen444/cameronbowen444/README.md

 - Email (cameronbowen555@gmail.com)

 ----------------------------------------------------------------------------------------------------------------------------------------------------------

-** I'm currently looking to meet others in the industry of software developement, colaborating with other professionals, and am employable under any type of arrangement as a developer to gain more experience. **

 <!--
 **cameronbowen444/cameronbowen444** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.